thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 The price is for only the casing itself, you need to pay for the Commlink to go in it separately.
-If you you get it at a higher grade, you only need to pay the extra cost for the base price, not the cost including the commlink itself.
+If you you get it at a higher grade, you only need to pay the extra cost for the base price, not the cost including the Commlink itself.

 An Internal Commlink can be modified to provide Hardware HotSim, the same as an Internal Sim Module.